x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/include-text-with-email-sent-when-voicemail-is-enabled.md

 4. Click **Save**.

-### Use the Shell to customize the text sent when a mailbox is enabled for Unified Messaging
+### Use Exchange Online PowerShell to customize the text sent when a mailbox is enabled for Unified Messaging

 This example enables UM-enabled users who are associated with a UM mailbox policy to receive additional instructions about UM and the Outlook Voice Access number that they can use to access their mailbox over a phone.